Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 Further examination would have to be rapid.
 The Builder abandoned slow inspection, and quickly pulled apart its specimen, basking in the wave of data that flowed from its instruments.

 The final bit to tackle was that fantastic brain.
-The Alpha-of-Alphas had to settle for a deep imaging analysis, which would have killed the specimen… but of course, that hardly mattered at this point.
+The Alpha-of-Alphas had to settle for a deep imaging analysis, which would have killed the specimen... but of course, that hardly mattered at this point.
 It watched the last flickering electrical and chemical signals sputter and fade, then concluded that it had learned all it could today.

 If only it could have been more thorough and methodical.
 If only there had been more *time!* Even the rushed, crude process had shown the Alpha-of-Alphas *wonders.* How much more could it have learned?
 What secrets would the Prime-Alphas of the Humans and the Fur-Faced have revealed?
 They would now be wary of its intent, no doubt.
 Catching one of *them* would be a difficult challenge...

 And the specimen’s brood had nearly breached the wall, where they were mounting explosive charges to destroy the forcefields.
 Its time was up.
 No matter.
 It had more than it had ever sunk its teeth into before.
-And with the knowledge it had gained…
+And with the knowledge it had gained...

 ...With that knowledge, Hunters would never be the same again.